Roles: User Research, UX/UI Design, Development

 In an effort to cut costs and time, user research can often be axed in favour of moving directly into designing and developing.
 Because research helps to de-risk design solutions, the danger of removing this is that there is no clear way of knowing users want this product, if they will use it, and if they will be able to use it.

-I would avoid this by arguing the importance of this as evidence to justify the project/product, and make user research and testing central to the design process.
+In the case of Sophia, I would avoid this by arguing the importance of this as evidence to both justify as well as measure the effectiveness of the product, particularly in the case of the journalling feature, and make user research and testing central to the design process.